raspberrypilearning/sonic-pi-taster-old/README.md

   ```
 4. Click on the play icon at the top of the screen.
 What happens?

-5. What happens if you type pley 60 and click on the play icon?
+5. What happens if you type ```pley 60``` and click on the play icon?

   This is an example of a bug in your code.
 In later activities, if the error panel displays text you will know that you    have a bug that you need to fix.
-It could be that you have miss-spelt a word like play.
+It could be that you have miss-spelt a word like ```play```.

 6. Now type: